Configuring Regions and Locations based CAC

 16. Click Reset, Reset and Close.

-17. On Cisco Unified Communications Manager Administration page, from the menu select System > Device pool.
+17. On Cisco Unified Communications Manager Administration page, from the menu, select System > Device pool.

 18. Click Find.